Colin Blakely

 Blakely was born in Bangor, County Down, the son of Victor and Dorothy Blakely (née Ashmore).
 His mother was a singer in the D'Oyly Carte Opera Company and his father owned a sports retail shop in Belfast.
 He attended Sedbergh School in Yorkshire (now Cumbria), England.

-In 1958, Blakely made his stage debut in Belfast as Dick McCardle in Master of the House.
+In 1958, Blakely made his Belfast stage debut as Dick McCardle in Stanley Houghton's Master of the House.
 He also appeared in several Ulster Group Theatre productions, including Gerard McLarnon's The Bonefire (1958) and Patricia O'Connor's The Sparrow's Fall (1959).
 From 1959 he was at the Royal Court Theatre, appearing in Cock-a-Doodle Dandy, Serjeant Musgrave's Dance and, to critical approval, The Naming of Murderer's Rock.
 In the Royal Court production of Saint Joan, starring Joan Plowright, he had the small but prominent role of the English Soldier.
 Blakely himself said, about his transfer to working in England,

 I was lucky then because the Royal Court were looking for actors like me at that time.
 Arden, Wesker, and so forth were writing for your plebians with rough knocked-about looking faces, so I got a job quite easily.